David Javerbaum: Work

 Javerbaum was hired as a staff writer with The Daily Show with Jon Stewart in 1999.
 He was promoted to head writer in 2002 and became an executive producer at the end of 2006.
 His work for the program won 11 Emmy Awards, a Grammy Award, three Peabody Awards and Television Critics Association Awards for both Best Comedy and Best News Show.
 He was also one of the three principal authors of the show's textbook parody America (The Book): A Citizen's Guide to Democracy Inaction, which sold 2.6 million copies and won the 2005 Thurber Prize for American Humor.
 He became a consulting producer at the start of 2009 and spearheaded the writing of the book's 2010 sequel, Earth (The Book): A Visitor's Guide to the Human Race; his co-production of the audiobook earned the 2011 Grammy Award for Best Spoken-Word Album.
 He left the show in 2010.
 In 2013 he was hired by Fusion to create and executive-produce two news-parody shows, No, You Shut Up! and Good Morning Today, in conjunction with The Henson Company.
 In 2015 he worked as a producer for The Late Late Show with James Corden on CBS.
 In 2016 Javerbaum co-created the Netflix sitcom Disjointed with Chuck Lorre.
 He was also a consulting producer and one of three writers on Lorre's 2018 Netflix show The Kominsky Method.
-As of 2020 he is co-Executive Producer of the upcoming revival of Beavis and Butt-Head for Comedy Central.
+As of 2020 he is co-Executive Producer of the revival of Beavis and Butt-Head for Comedy Central.

 Javerbaum's other work includes serving as head writer and supervising producer for both Comedy Central's first-ever Comedy Awards and The Secret Policeman's Ball 2012, writing and producing the original musical-comedy pilot Browsers for Amazon in 2013, and writing three episodes for the 2011 relaunch of Beavis and Butt-Head.
 He wrote for the Late Show with David Letterman from 1998 to 1999.